theAvoidact.com

 Legal project management software

-Dedicated legal project management platforms allow defense teams to calendar AVOID Act deadlines automatically from the answer date, assign investigation tasks, and track document retrieval across multiple matters.
+Dedicated legal project management platforms allow defense teams to calendar the 90-day AVOID Act deadline automatically from the answer date, assign investigation tasks, and track document retrieval across multiple matters.

 Contract management platforms